TLX542/limbus_auto_play/readme.md

 > **⚠️ Important:** Use at your own risk.
 This automation tool may violate the game's Terms of Service.
 Designed for personal use and convenience only.

-An automated script that plays Limbus Company for you by detecting and clicking the "Win Rate" button when it appears on screen.
+An automated script with a user-friendly GUI that plays Limbus Company for you by detecting and clicking the "Win Rate" button when it appears on screen.

 ## 📋 Table of Contents